Powered by

 Animal husbandry: an unprofitable venture

 His two buffaloes generate the income that supports his family.
-But, the considerable expenses of their upkeep make sustaining his household challenging for Ramesh Chandra.
+However, the considerable expenses of their upkeep make sustaining his household challenging for Ramesh Chandra.
 "My family is going hungry," he lamented when asked about their well-being, responding with, one-line replies.
 In addition to these hardships, he disclosed that he had borrowed approximately 2 lakhs for his daughters' weddings.
 Now, this debt is proving increasingly difficult to repay.

 Shyam Singh, a 62-year-old resident of Junpat village, talks about his 33 bighas of land.
 He jointly owned this land with his brother.
 He now finds himself with a mere 6 bighas remaining.
 With concern for his two children and his brother's three children, Shyam Singh wonders how they will provide for themselves.
 Their main source of income comes from selling milk.
 However, the continuous increase in the cost of fodder at Rs 15 per kg and khal at Rs 50 per kg, while the selling price of milk remains stagnant, provides little relief.
 Shyam Singh concludes that animal husbandry has become an unprofitable venture.

-Acquisition method in question
+The acquisition method in question

 The authority has taken Krishnapal's 4 bigha land in Palla village, and he raises questions about the process of land acquisition.